HomeLife Cycle Costing / Risk-Based Decision Making / Risk-Based Decision Making

 Risk-Based Decision Making

 It is important to understand how the concept of risk can inform decision-making in terms of interventions during the asset’s life, including how to operate, maintain, repair, rehabilitate and replace the assets.
+Risk-based decision making is about expending more of the resources, both personnel and finances, on the higher risk assets and fewer resources on the lower risk assets.

 Assets in the low-risk category are not likely to fail, and if they do, they are unlikely to cause significant consequences.
 These assets require the minimum maintenance necessary to prevent the asset from increasing its probability of failure.
 No extra work should be done, as work in this portion of the risk profile will not change the risk profile.
 Work in all other areas of the risk profile can change the risk profile, but not this portion.
 Therefore, expenditure in this area is kept to a minimum.